shill1729/sdes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Solvers in R and c++ for SDEs via Euler-Maruyama and Runge-Kutta methods.
+Solvers in R for SDEs via Euler-Maruyama and Runge-Kutta methods.

 ## Installation